 While you are building your audience, you can find customers by borrowing audiences from other people and customers.
 Here are a few of my favorite ways:

 Let someone else sell your products.
 Sell your books, ebooks, audio products and more on Amazon.com and through other retailers.
 Get affiliates to sell your products online.
+Sell your services through Fivver, Upwork or one of the many other freelancer sites.

 Joint venture with someone.
 Help them create a product that both of you will sell.
 When they promote it to their audience you not only get sales, you start building a larger audience for future products.
 Keep in mind that in exchange for borrowing their audience, you may do the bulk of the work in creating the product.
 The results can be worth it, though.
+I did this early on and it resulted in a profitable product and, more importantly, a long-term friendship.
+In addition, he helped me make connections to a lot of movers and shakers.
+These were great relationships and also helped me build my business.

 Get started now and create the success you want.